 It could be that you have a property which is unique and difficult for a conventional estate agent to put a definitive price on.
 In these circumstances an auction will determine the market price for you, as bidders will pay the price they feel it is worth.
 Also, if a property has proven difficult to sell for whatever reason, perhaps because of legal complications with covenants for example, an auction will hopefully end with a definite sale with no chance of it falling through.

 Another reason could be that you simply need a quick and uncomplicated sale, perhaps if you are moving abroad for instance.

 If you do decide to sell your property at auction, then you will need to decide on an auctioneer.
 There are quite a few of these around, some who specialise in auctions, and others who are regular estate agents with an auctioneering division.
 Like when you're selling by conventional methods, it's best to shop around to find the auctioneer that you feel most comfortable with.

 Their costs, reputation and style may vary slightly, but you should budget to pay around 2.5 per cent of the purchase costs.
 You might also be required to pay for the advertising and legal costs.
 You will need to instruct a solicitor to prepare contracts and the legal pack, and set out any special conditions that might be pertinent to the sale.
-There is also the matter of the Home Information Pack to be organised.

 It's worth checking out the auctioneers' advertising catalogues to see the standard of their publications.
 I personally feel it is usually better to use one of the more established companies, as they tend to have the largest database of potential purchasers.
 This will mean that the details of your property will be seen in advance by more people, which will hopefully lead to greater success come auction day.